 Fawzia Mirza’s directorial feature film debut The Queen of My Dreams (2023) traverses three time periods and locations: 1999 in Toronto and Karachi, the 1980s in Nova Scotia, and the 1960s in Karachi.
 Inspired by the Technicolour cinematography, fantasy elements, and music of classic Bollywood films, the film focuses on Azra (Amrit Kaur), a queer Muslim MFA student living in Toronto with her girlfriend (Charlie Boyle) and her strained relationship with her parents.
 When her father (Hamza Haq) dies on a trip to Pakistan, Azra travels there for the funeral.
 What makes this film exceptional is how it beautifully captures important moments in the lives of Azra, including as a child (played by Ayana Manji), and her mother Mariam (Nimra Bucha) throughout these three different times and places while exploring the difficulties of mother/daughter bonds.
 Kaur plays the roles of Azra and her mother, both in their twenties, so believably well it was as if I was witnessing two different people.

-Kristen Hutchinson (KH): What brought you to tell this story?
 Fawzia Mirza (FM): Well, it has its roots in a short film that I made that world premiered in 2012 at the Seattle International Film Festival.
 And the intent behind that short film was that I was really struggling in a very public way with a very private issue, which was could I be queer and Muslim and love Bollywood romance at the same time.
 And, you know, that short film I made really before I knew I was a filmmaker.
 I shot all the footage to be a more of a performance arts piece for a gallery.
 And a friend of mine said he could help me turn it into a three-minute short film.
 And so, he did, and we did.
 That really embarked this direction of visual storytelling through film.
 And, you know, I would say making that film really saved my life and began the journey of both telling stories, but also working out those struggles and having that film or those films be a way to come to terms with whatever the thing is that I'm wrestling with.

 KH: Tell me where the title comes from and how the film was inspired by Bollywood.

 FM: The spark and origin of the title comes from the origin and spark for the song that is very thematically in in this movie, “Mere Sapno Ki Rani”, which loosely translates to the Queen of my dreams.
 That’s from a very famous film [Ardhana] from 1969 starring Sharmila Tagore and Rajesh Khanna and that song was really something that I'd heard growing up my whole life.
 You hear it in its original form, but then you heard it remixed on dance floors.
 And, you know, even today, you'll hear it at a party, or, you know, at a wedding or whatever.
 And the lyrics roughly translate to “the Queen of my dreams, when will you come?
 I'm looking for you, I'm searching for you.”
 This guy is singing this song to this woman, searching for the love of his life.
 And in the movie, they have this very love at first sight kind of connection.
 And for me, I kept wondering, in my life, like, when would be the moment that I would have that kind of love.
 Having watched these big, epic, sweeping Bollywood films as a kid, like that is what I dreamt of the great epic romance like that, or just like who you're gonna marry.
 I'm like, well, I want the great epic romance.
 Like that is what we should all have is this fantasy.
 And so, I dreamt of that.
 It was like, okay, some guy one day is gonna sing for me the Queen of my dreams, he's gonna sing that song to me.
-And then when I started coming out as queer, I, I sort of reimagined it.
+And then when I started coming out as queer, I sort of reimagined it.
 And I was like, okay, well, some woman is gonna sing the song to me.

 And, you know, in the short film, one of the realizations that the character has is that maybe I'm the queen of my own dreams, not my mother's, not Bollywood's.
 That really stuck with me as the idea of how we and maybe some of us make movies and some of us don't, but we're often reimagining and inserting ourselves in the heart of these songs and these poems and these movies.
 We have these connections inherently, which is why we're drawn to the emotion, and the themes of story, regardless of what it looks like.
 And so that stuck with me.
 And you can see it in the feature as well as this idea of reimagining the fantasy with from a different lens, where the gender isn't such a binary.